nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/docker-image/nuxeo-kubernetes-deployment.md

 As a result, Kubernetes volumes are useful for storing temporary data that does not need to exist outside of the pod’s lifecycle.

 {{#> callout type='info' heading="recommandation"}}
 It makes sense to use **persistent storage for production environments**: the database content, the Kafka logs and the ElasticSearch indexes are concerned here.
-For the blob storage, we strongly encourage you to use a **cloud object storage**, as Amazon S3 or Google Cloud Storage.
+For the blob storage, we strongly encourage you to use a **cloud object storage**, as [Amazon S3](https://aws.amazon.com/s3/).
 {{/callout}}

 ### Security layers

 Every Kubernetes cluster has a cluster root Certificate Authority (CA).
 The CA is generally used by cluster components to validate the API server's certificate, by the API server to validate kubelet client certificates, etc. To support this, the CA certificate bundle is distributed to every node in the cluster and is distributed as a secret attached to default service accounts.

-You can secure an application running on Kubernetes by creating a secret that contains a TLS (Transport Layer Security) private key and certificate.
+You can [secure an application running on Kubernetes](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/) by creating a secret that contains a TLS (Transport Layer Security) private key and certificate.
 Currently, Ingress supports a single TLS port, 443, and assumes TLS termination.
 The TLS secret must contain keys named tls. crt and tls. keys that contain the certificate and private key to use for TLS.

 {{#> callout type='info' heading="recommandation"}}
-Configure TLS encryption installing a Cert-Manager in the Kubernetes cluster or static wildcard certificates
+Configure **TLS encryption** installing a Cert-Manager in the Kubernetes cluster or static wildcard certificates
 {{/callout}}

 ### Horizontal Auto scalers